Chizaram-Igolo/todo-management-app/README.md

 ## 4. Security Measures

-- To prevent XSS, CSRF, Clickjacking and MIME sniffing vulnerabilities, I have include HTTP response headers in `next.config.js` to deny other sources from being able to take advantage of these
+- To prevent XSS, CSRF, Clickjacking and MIME sniffing vulnerabilities, I have include HTTP response headers in `next.config.js` to deny other sources from being able to take advantage of these.

 Denying MIME sniffing makes it harder to perform CSRF through malicious file upload.